jjvanzon/JJs-Reference-Architecture/apis.md

 By now maybe it may be clear, why the main advice is not to use inheritance in the first place in your entity models, if at all possible.

-An alternative for inheritance might be to use a 1-to-1 related object to represent the base of the entity.
-Although, `NHibernate` and other `ORM's` are  not a fan of 1-to-1 relationships either.
+An alternative for inheritance might be to use a `1-to-1` related object to represent the base of the entity.
+Although, `NHibernate` and other `ORM's` are  not a fan of `1 => 1` relationships either.
 Oh well, all in a day's work.
+Letting two entity types use a mutual `interface` might be an alternative too.

 ### Meet in the Middle Queries